iankitnegi/SQLNinjas_Bootcamp/README.md

 # SQL Ninjas Bootcamp

+### Database?
+A database is an organized collection of data that is stored & accessed electronically.
+Think of it as a digital filing system where information is stored in a structured way, making it easy to retrieve, manage, and update.
+- Structured Storage: Data is stored in a specific format, often in tables with rows and columns, making it easy to query and analyse.
+- Consistency: The data stored is consistent, meaning that the same type of data is stored in the same way across the database.
+- Integrity: Data integrity ensures that the data is accurate and reliable.
+- Scalability: Databases can grow in size, handling more data without performance issues.

+### Database Management System?
+A Database Management System (DBMS) is software that allows users to create, manage, and interact with databases.
+It acts as an intermediary between the user and the database, enabling users to easily retrieve, insert, update, and delete data while ensuring that the data is secure and consistent.

+### Relational Database Management System?
+RDBMS stands for Relational Database Management System.
+It is a type of database management system (DBMS) that stores data in a structured format, using rows and columns, which are organized into tables.
+The key feature of an RDBMS is that it uses relationships (or links) between tables to manage and query data efficiently.
+Here are some key points about RDBMS:
+- Tables: Data is stored in tables, where each table consists of rows (records) and columns (attributes).
+- Primary Key: Each table typically has a primary key, a unique identifier for each row in the table.
+- Foreign Key: Relationships between tables are established using foreign keys, which are fields in one table that refer to the primary key in another table.
+SQL (Structured Query Language): RDBMS systems use SQL for querying, updating, and managing the data.
+- Normalization: RDBMSs often involve the normalization process, which organizes data to minimize redundancy and dependency.
+Examples of popular RDBMSs include MySQL, PostgreSQL, Microsoft SQL Server, and Oracle Database.

+### SQL
+SQL (Structured Query Language) is a standardized programming language used to manage and manipulate relational databases.
+It is the primary language used for querying, inserting, updating, and deleting data in relational databases, as well as for creating and modifying the database structure itself.
+- Data Query Language (DQL): Used to query data from the database.
+The most common command is SELECT.
+- Data Manipulation Language (DML): Used to insert, update, and delete data.
+- Data Definition Language (DDL): Used to define or alter the structure of the database, such as creating, altering, or dropping tables.
+- Data Control Language (DCL): Used to control access to the data, like granting and revoking permissions.
+- Transaction Control Language (TCL): Used to manage transactions in the database, ensuring data integrity.
+- COMMIT; (saves all changes made in the current transaction), ROLLBACK; (undoes all changes made in the current transaction)

 ### 1. Retrieve Data Using Text Query (SELECT, WHERE, DISTINCT, LIKE)
 1. SELECT, FROM, and WHERE are the basic SQL functions.
 2. star means all columns.
 Using ‘*’ after the SELECT query will select all columns of a database.